johnperry-math/AoC2024/README.md

     when moving boxes and the robot.
 This provoked an infinite loop because the example's very first move _rather fortuitously_ is to the left.
     So neither the boxes nor the robot moved.

+### 🦌 Day 16: Reindeer Maze

+If you'd participated in the 2015 Advent of Code, then you'd know that reindeer have Olympics.

+(I didn't know.
+You infer correctly about AoC 2015.)

+The historians think their missing colleague might be here, so they bring you here, as well.
+You want to watch the Reindeer Maze event, which is sort of like golf in that reindeers aim for the lowest score.
+In part 1, you determine what that score is.
+In part 2, you determine how many seats there are along any path that has the lowest score.

+#### Unusual Tools

+I had to update the `Common` crate again, this time to detect a maze's end location.

+#### Experience

+Fun, and not entirely easy.
+I solved it using BFS.
+I'm annoyed that I can't get Part 2 to run faster.
+I mean, I _probably_ could, but I'm not willing to think about it any more than I have.